foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 node my-file.js
 ```

-Node will parse the JS code in the file, execute it, and (if there are any logs) show the logs in the Terminal.
+Node will parse the JS code in the file, execute it, and display anything logged in your terminal.

 {% box %}